gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I'm a data platform software engineer at [umeng.com][umeng], and was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
+I'm a senior software engineer of data platform at [umeng.com][umeng], and was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
 Welcome to my blog!
 Below is some brief information about me.

 Basic Info: